Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 In the lush forests of their past, the elves measured time in centuries.
 In Valinor, time is measured in lives lost.

 The **Counter** is an ever-present tally, increasing with every death.
-More than a mere record, it is a stark reminder that life in the north is fragile and unforgiving.
+More than a mere record, it is a reminder that life in the north is fragile and unforgiving.
 While standard calendars are still used, the Counter remains the true measure of time in Valinor.
 As of today, it stands at **2,682**.

 ### Land of Academics

 *"We hoarded our knowledge for centuries, and for what?
 To watch it burn?"*
-— Grand Archivist Sylwen Marathil
+— Grand Archivist Sylwen Hannula
 { .quote }

 In their exile, the elves carried with them something beyond mere survival—**knowledge**.
 Tomes, scrolls, and records salvaged from the ruins of their past became the foundation upon which Valinor would thrive.
 Where other nations wield authority and magic, Valinor wields information.